yathit/suitecrm-mobile-app-doc/_posts/2000-08-01-module-installation.md

 This service introduces two Sugar entry points.
 1) `SeamlessSession` is an authenticated entry point which redirects to a URL with  `seamless_token` in query parameters.
 A 512-bit cryptographically secure pseudo random by openssl library is used to generate the token, which is valid for 2 minutes.
 2) A token consumer, usually the Yathit Mobile App, uses the token to exchange for REST API `session_id`.
 The resulting `session_id` is consumed to invoke standard REST API endpoints.

-### Desktop Notifications
+### SuiteCRM Alerts

-SuiteCRM Alerts or [desktop notifications](https://docs.suitecrm.com/user/introduction/user-interface/desktop-notifications/)  are an excellent way of calling user’s attention immediately as it happens.
-Once desktop notifications have been enabled, users will receive notifications for any Calendar events such as:
+SuiteCRM Alerts are an excellent way of calling user’s attention immediately as it happens.

-* Meetings you have been invited to that have popup reminders set.
-* Calls you have been invited to that have popup reminders set.

 You can customize additional alerts such as when a Task is assigned to a user using [Workflow or Logic hook](https://community.suitecrm.com/t/how-to-create-notifications-by-using-workflows-logic-hooks/70809).
 Once an alerts is created, the assigned user of the Alert record will receive notification in Yathit mobile app immediately.
-Alert record's title and description will be display in the notification.
+Alert record's `title` and `description` will be display in the notification.
 If `url_redirect` field of the Alert record is set, the redirected record will be displayed upon tapping on the notification.

 ### Report panel